-This question is one that is usually neglected and its a question of relationship.
-Do I just want God for the things that God does for me, or I want God because God is my father and I want a relationship with Him.
+This question is one that is usually neglected and it’s a question of relationship.
+Do I just want God for the things that God does for me, or do I want God because God is my father and I want a relationship with Him?

 This month, I pray that the Lord will reveal to us, what His will is concerning our prayer life, we will also look into scripture to discover what God has done before and why it worked for them.

-You have said, in word in Jeremiah 33:3 that we çall onto you and you will answer and tell us great and unsearchable things that we don’t know'[ paraphrased] On the basis of that word and that promise we call to you and aks you to show us great and unsearchable truths about prayer that you have set forth in your Word.
+You have said, in word in Jeremiah 33:3 that we çall onto you and you will answer and tell us great and unsearchable things that we don’t know[ paraphrased] On the basis of that word and that promise we call to you and ask you to show us great and unsearchable truths about prayer that you have set forth in your Word.

 Forgive us for leaning on our own understanding when it comes to prayer, forgive us for times that we have not trusted your purpose and times we have doubted you because you didn’t do things the way we wanted.

-Heal us Lord from spiritual and emotional effects that unanswered prayer have worked in us.
+Heal us Lord from the spiritual and emotional effects that unanswered prayer has worked in us.
 Give us an open mind to trust and allow your Word, through the Holy Spirit to guide us in what your will and purpose are.